jaikarnyu/ninjatech_ai_assignment/README.md

 ## Overview

-Implemented a REST API and SQL schema for a multi-tenant system enabling customers to see what firmware updates have happened on a device.
+Implemented services for Users, Orders, and Notifications.

-## How to Run the Service
+## How to Run the Service Locally

 Follow the steps below to run the service: